hyperledger-labs/splice/docs/src/app_dev/index.rst

 Application Developer Guidelines
 ================================

-CN app devs need docs that explain how to go from business idea to app implementing that idea.
+The docs below provide a (very) rough draft of how we recomend CN app devs to to go from business idea to building and operating an app implementing that idea.
-These docs serve as a drafting space for this kind of docs.

 .. toctree::